“To die would be an awfully big adventure,” crows Peter Pan, the cocky paragon of eternal youthfulness and fairy tale

 Isolation even bookends the story; Peter appears at the window alone, and the story ends with him alone, staring in at the “loveliest of sights” which he is “forever barred.”
-The Neverland saga even contains allusions to an existence divorce of a higher meaning, despite some of the more hopeful elements Barrie injects into the milieu.
+The Neverland saga also contains allusions to existence as something divorce of a higher meaning–despite some of the more hopeful elements Barrie injects into the milieu.
 Fairies may have been born “when the first baby laughed for the first time,” and “its laugh broke into a thousand pieces,” which became fairies, but Peter connects to no larger ethos.
 “I taught you to fight and to fly.
 What more could there be?” he asks Wendy.
 Mr. Darling works a passionless job as a clerk, imprisoned by the roles and values society has set for him, but remains unwilling to do anything about it.
 In fact, he is seen obsessing over numbers and accounts, talking to himself in a nonsensical manner, exhibiting the absurdity of his life.

 Existentialists have been dismissed by rationalists, logical positivists, and empiricists who scoff at the philosophy’s embrace of disorder and subordination of objective reality to subjective experience.
 They see few solutions and a hyper-individualism which affronts our shared morality.
 Critics portray it as a philosophy for the discontented, the cynic, the bourgeois intellectual, or the passive observer of life.